 Another way of producing green hydrogen is to position the electrolyser facilities offshore in the wind farm and then transport the hydrogen onshore via pipeline or even in a ship.
 Offshore green hydrogen production can take place through either decentralised or centralised electrolysis.
 Decentralised electrolysis entails the mounting of electrolysers on each turbine structure, effectively creating an array of electrolysers whose hydrogen output is marshalled via a manifold to an export pipeline.
 Centralised offshore electrolysis entails a single, larger, electrolysis facility mounted on a separate platform that gathers electricity from the wind turbines array to produce green hydrogen and then send it to an export pipeline.

-Collaboration between Data Centres and Offshore Energy
+Collaboration between Data Centers and Offshore Energy

-Danish engineering company Ramboll is investigating installing a data centre on a proposed artificial island wind farm in the North Sea.
+Danish engineering company Ramboll is investigating installing a data center on a proposed artificial island wind farm in the North Sea.
 Global Connect has the most extensive high-capacity network and experience in Northern Europe with more than 100,000 km of fibre across the region.
 Data consumption is expected to rise requiring a capacity expansion of the grid transporting data between the North Sea countries, and a smart North Sea Energy Island offers a natural intersection for this grid, while also being a reliable source of renewable energy to power the digitisation.

-Norwegian energy company Earth Wind & Power (EWP) is set to offtake up to 400MW of excess and pre-grid offshore wind power to supply electricity to data centre infrastructure in Northern Europe.
-EWP HPC provides, establishes, and operates data centre infrastructure at power production sites, and EWP DC provides a decentralised, distributed network of infrastructure that allows data processing and handling to be kept within national borders, thus removing the dependency on external providers.
+Norwegian energy company Earth Wind & Power (EWP) is set to offtake up to 400MW of excess and pre-grid offshore wind power to supply electricity to data center infrastructure in Northern Europe.
+EWP HPC provides, establishes, and operates data center infrastructure at power production sites, and EWP DC provides a decentralised, distributed network of infrastructure that allows data processing and handling to be kept within national borders, thus removing the dependency on external providers.

-Nautilus Data Technologies plan to create an innovative floating, water-cooled data centre in Ireland.
+Nautilus Data Technologies plan to create an innovative floating, water-cooled data center in Ireland.
 The project, a pilot project for energy efficiency uses their patented Total Resource Usage Effectiveness (TRUE) cooling to provide a Zero Impact Cooling System.
-The data centre will operate at the highest level of energy efficiency, with no water consumption, no refrigerants, no water treatment chemicals, no wastewater, and no harm to wildlife.
+The data center will operate at the highest level of energy efficiency, with no water consumption, no refrigerants, no water treatment chemicals, no wastewater, and no harm to wildlife.

 The company’s announcement is in line with its ambitious goal to achieve net-zero emissions across all of its operations and value chain by 2030, as per Google’s Environmental Report